RESEARCH

 If you are beginning your own family‑history research, Library and Archives Canada (LAC) offers a range of helpful resources for exploring the genealogy and ancestral records of First Nations peoples.
 Visit the link below to learn more.

-LINK First Nations Genealogy
+SEE First Nations Genealogy

 COLLABORATION & PLANNING